Women Who Run With the Wolves

 After moving to the States, I worked as a nanny exploring Montessori principles with children, discovering the value of learning through autonomy, play and hands-on experiences.

-Living in San Diego has been transformative journey that has taught me about the rich cultural traditions of this land and helping me connect more deeply with my own roots, and teaching me how to listen to my body, intuition and emotions.
+Living in San Diego has been a transformative journey that has taught me about the rich cultural traditions of this land and helping me connect more deeply with my own roots, and teaching me how to listen to my body, intuition and emotions.

-As I grow on my own path, I hope to inspire children to develop deeper connections to their souls and authentic selves, aknowledge the importance of being part of nature, honoring the rhythms and cycles of life.
+As I grow on my own path, I hope to inspire children to develop deeper connections to their souls and authentic selves, acknowledge the importance of being part of nature, honoring the rhythms and cycles of life.

 I feel deeply grateful to be part of this meaningful project and look forward to collaborating and connecting alongside with the team!

-East Nature School Teacher
+West Heron Nature School Teacher